-Tightening Reliability of Bolted Joints in Calibrated Wrench Method
+Improvement of Tightening Reliability of Bolted Joints Using Elliptical Confidence Limit in Calibrated Wrench Method 2020-01-0218

-On tightening bolted joints, the calibrated wrench method is used in manufacturing industries for a large amount of tightening work.
-It is important to give high initial clamping force in respect of tightening reliability, prevention of self-loosening, the prevention from fatigue breakage, and so on.
-In this method the clamping force of bolted joints is controlled by grasping the wrench torque.
-However, since the clamping force is indirectly applied by wrench, it varies greatly in lot of tightening in factory, etc. Therefore, the calibrated wrench method is not so accurate from the viewpoint of clamping force control.
-It is thought that distribution of this kind is conventionally varied in a rhombus.
+The calibrated wrench method is used in the tightening of bolts in manufacturing industries in the case of a large amount of tightening work.
+It is important to apply a large initial clamping force to ensure tightening reliability and prevent self-loosening, fatigue breakage, and so forth.
+In this method, the clamping force of bolted joints is controlled using a torque wrench.
+However, since the clamping force is indirectly applied by a wrench, it varies greatly in the case of a large amount of tightening in a factory.
+Therefore, the calibrated wrench method is not so accurate from the viewpoint of clamping force control.
+It is conventionally thought that the distribution of the clamping force has the shape of a rhombus.
 When tightening torque and clamping force are considered to be two independent random variables, the clamping force is distributed within an elliptical confidence limit.
-We also show that the distribution of equivalent stress is obtained in an elliptical confidence limit.
-Considering the permitted limit for working load stress on a bolted joint, elliptical distribution has big margin to yield point than the shape of a conventional rhombus.
-Using this feature, a higher target tightening torque can be set than before.
-This study indicates that higher tightening torque and initial clamping force can be obtained with smaller variation than before.
-Finally, we establish a method for maintaining the tightening reliability that involves applying high clamping force by increasing the target design tightening torque using the elliptical confidence limit.
+Here, we show that the distribution of equivalent stress also has an elliptical confidence limit.
+Considering the permitted limit for working load stress on a bolted joint, the elliptical distribution has a larger margin to the yield point than the conventional rhombic distribution.
+Using this feature, we can set a higher target tightening torque than before.
+We show that a higher tightening torque and initial clamping force can be obtained with smaller variation than before.
+Finally, we establish a method for maintaining the tightening reliability that involves applying a large clamping force by increasing the target tightening torque using the elliptical confidence limit.